tradex-app/TradeX-chart/src/docs/src/content/docs/reference/02_configuration.md

 chart.state.export(key)
 ```

-More information the chart data state are found in the [state documentation](../state) .
+More information about the chart data state can be found in the [state documentation](state).

 ## Range

 Range determines the initial start and end timestamps for the price history (candles) that the chart displays.

-Refer to [Initial Range Config](../range#initial-range-config) for more detail.
+Refer to [Initial Range Config](range#initial-range-config) for more detail.

 ## Themes

-For API methods to manipulate chart themes refer to [themes](../themes)
+For API methods to manipulate chart themes, refer to [themes](themes).

 ### Candle Types